 The commit emails should set their Reply-to header to the regular development list, not the commit email list.
 That is, when someone reviews a commit and writes a response, their response should be automatically directed toward the human development list, where technical issues are normally discussed.
 There are a few reasons for this.
 First, you want to keep all technical discussion on one list, because that's where people expect it to happen, and because that way there's only one archive to search.
 Second, there might be interested parties not subscribed to the commit email list.
 Third, the commit email list advertises itself as a service for watching commits, not for watching commits and having occasional technical discussions.
 Those who subscribed to the commit email list did not sign up for anything but commit emails; sending them other material via that list would violate an implicit contract.

-Note that this advice to set Reply-to does not contradict the recommendations in the section called “The Great Reply-to Debate” earlier in this chapter.
+Note that this advice to set Reply-to does not contradict the recommendations in the section called “The Great Reply-to Debate”.
 It's always okay for the sender of a message to set Reply-to.
 In this case, the sender is the version control system itself, and it sets Reply-to in order to indicate that the appropriate place for replies is the development mailing list, not the commit list.